pairinteraction/pairinteraction/docs/faqs.rst

     pairinteraction --help

-This requires that the CLI can be found by the terminal, otherwise use ``python -m pairinteraction --help``.
+This requires that the CLI is found by the terminal, otherwise use ``python -m pairinteraction --help``.

 How to speed up calculations?
 -----------------------------